Thesis/Project Proposal

 Thesis Defence

 When the Thesis is complete, the candidate must defend it in an oral examination.
-The student informs the Advisor that he or she is ready to defend and provides the supervisor with an appropriately formatted PDF copy of the Thesis.
+The student informs the Advisor that they are ready to defend and provides the supervisor with an appropriately formatted PDF copy of the Thesis.
 The student is not permitted to make changes to the submitted document until after the Thesis oral defence has been completed.

 A student who has successfully completed all program requirements has the right to submit and defend the Thesis, even if the Advisor recommends otherwise.
 Registration in the next academic term is required for any graduate student who does not submit and defend the completed Thesis by the end of the academic term.